-- 3. There is no existing tower or support structure having sufficient structural strength to meet the applicant's engineering standards. - B. General requirements.
-All new towers must conform to the following requirements: - New towers are only permitted in the industrial zoning district unless colocated per A. above. - 2.
+- 2. There is no existing tower or support structure having sufficient height to meet the applicant's engineering requirements. - 3.
+There is no existing tower or support structure having sufficient structural strength to meet the applicant's engineering standards. - B. General requirements.
+All new towers must conform to the following requirements: - 1.
+New towers are only permitted in the industrial zoning district unless colocated per A. above. - 2.
 The tower must be set back from all property lines a distance equal to its height. - 3.
 The base of the tower must not occupy more than 500 square feet of area. - 4.
 New towers may not be located within one-half mile of an existing tower. - 5.
 Tower height must not exceed 300 feet and no tower within 500 feet of a residential use can exceed 175 feet in height above grade. - 6.
 Existing vegetation must be preserved where possible. - 7.
 A vegetative buffer is required if property adjoins any residentially zoned property or land use.
 The buffer must consist of the following: - a.
 Two alternating rows of evergreen trees with a minimum height of five feet, planted 20 feet on center along the perimeter of the property; - b.
 Buffer must be located 20 feet from the property line but must maintain a ten foot setback from the tower. - 8.
 Signage is not permitted on the tower structure or accessory structures. - 9.
 Accessory structures are limited to uses associated with the operation of the tower and must comply with Table 71-H Industrial (I) Standards. - a.
 Accessory structures may not exceed 600 square feet of gross building area. - 10.
 The site must be secured from unauthorized access. - 11.
 The tower must be removed by the property owner within six months of abandonment. - C. Application requirements. - 1.
 Engineering plans and specifications must be provided for the special use application by an engineer licensed in the State of Michigan. - 2.
 The applicant must provide a performance bond or irrevocable letter of credit equal to the estimated cost of removal, but not less than \$50,000, to be used by the City to remove the tower if it is abandoned and not removed according to the terms of this section.

 Sec.
-71-23 Adult entertainment
+71-22 Adult entertainment

-- A. Adult entertainment facilities are subject to the following special provisions: - 1.
-No business may be located within 1,000 feet of a lot containing residential, commercial, or institutional use.
+A. Adult entertainment facilities are subject to the following special provisions:

-2. All business must be conducted in an enclosed building, and occupancy is limited to 50 persons.
+- 1. No business may be located within 1,000 feet of a lot containing residential, commercial, or institutional use. - 2.
+All business must be conducted in an enclosed building, and occupancy is limited to 50 persons.

 Sec.
-71-24 Home occupations
+71-23 Home occupations